Aaron Wilson presents Guitar Summer School of Rock at AMS Edinburgh

 Wandern Media, Cameron Wilson and Jag Media were on hand to capture the event in all it’s glory.
 Check out all the photos in the gallery below.

-AMS Edinburgh host Women's Employability
+AMS Edinburgh host Women's Employability in the Music Industry workshop

 Free short course: Women's Employability in the Music Industry